-A Perfect Peach Pie recipe for you can make at home.
-Get all the tips to make a great peach pie and how to avoid a soggy crust.
+A Perfect Peach Pie recipe you can make at home.
+Get all the tips to make a great peach pie, including how to avoid a soggy crust.

-- 6 -7 ripe peaches - apx 7 cups of sliced peaches
+- 6 -7 ripe peaches (about 7 cups of sliced peaches)

 - pinch cinnamon